awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 delimiter '\t' lzop;
 ```

 The following example loads the SALES table with JSON formatted data in an Amazon EMR cluster\.
-COPY will load every file in the `myoutput/json/` folder\.
+COPY loads every file in the `myoutput/json/` folder\.

 ```
 copy sales